jdonszelmann/weblab-rs/README.md

 #[weblab(programming_assignment)]
 /// This is an example assignment.
 This text will become the assignment text.
+/// Note that the text in this comment starts with *three* slashes.
+That makes
+/// it a special "doc comment".
 /// # You can use markdown here.
 Most editors (like clion) even shows it.
 /// The markdown will also show on weblab.
 ///